ibm-cloud-docs/cloud-activity-tracker/how-to/config_cli.md

-## Installing the Log Analysis plugin on Linux from a file
+## Installing the {{site.data.keyword.cloudaccesstrailshort}} plugin on Linux from a file
 {: #install_cli_linux}

-Complete the following steps to install the Log Collection plugin on Linux:
+Complete the following steps to install the plugin on Linux:

 1. Install the plugin.

-    Download the latest release of the {{site.data.keyword.cloudaccesstrailshort}} service CLI plugin (activity-tracker) from [the {{site.data.keyword.Bluemix_notm}} CLI page](https://clis.ng.bluemix.net/ui/repository.html#bluemix-plugins).
+    Download the latest release of the {{site.data.keyword.cloudaccesstrailshort}} service CLI plugin (activity-tracker) from [the {{site.data.keyword.cloud_notm}} CLI page](https://clis.ng.bluemix.net/ui/repository.html#bluemix-plugins).

 	* Select the platform value: **linux64**.